chandrasekarnarayana/foodspec/README.md

 ```

 ## Citation
-If you use FoodSpec, please cite the software (see `CITATION.cff`) and the forthcoming MethodsX protocol (placeholder until DOI is available).
+If you use FoodSpec, please cite the software (see `CITATION.cff`).

 ## Contributing
 Follow the standards in `docs/dev/developer_notes.md`: clear docstrings with examples, tests for new features, and reproducible workflows.
 Open an issue/PR with a concise description, and ensure lint/tests/docs pass.